CredoMb/MontrealTour/README.md

 The mockup used to draw the application's layout was made by Digital Heaps, click the following link for more information https://www.uplabs.com/posts/tour-travel-booking-mobile-app-ui-kit-light-sketch

-Be side from the mockup, I'm the only contributor to this app.
+Be side from the mockup, the owner of this github profile is the only contributor to this app.
 New Ideas and innovative concepts are welcomed :)